DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

-plant growing, covid-19, more cloud partnerships like azure
+Personally, I would like to build a plant monitoring application on my Rasberry PI.
+It would be cool to monitor the app using Datadog.
+I would like to see Datadog used for Covid-19 contact tracing apps too.
+I would also like to see more cloud partnerships like the recently announced one with Azure :)

 Instructions
 If you have a question, create an issue in this repository.